beranki/FRC2025/src/main/cv/python/README.md

 Copy the config file from `config.default.py` to `config.py` and change it if needed (note `ON_RPI`).

 ## USB IDs
 The USB XHCI ID is based on the port it's plugged into.
-When facing the Pi:
+When facing the Pi on a Pi 5:

 | Position     | Id                 |
 | ------------ | ------------------ |